 Tip #8: Discuss Key Design Choices in How a Product Is Designed

 Being able to explain the rationales for various product design features is understood by Google to be a mark of a subject matter expert.
-Consequently, original content that fleshes out the reasons behind various design choices should help your site maintain a strong position on the Google SERPs.
+Consequently, original content that fleshes out the reasons behind various design choices should help your site maintain a strong position on Google’s SERPs.

 Tip #9: Provide Evidence of Your Own Experience With The Product